Send download link to:

 If you intend selling your book through bookstores, online stores and libraries, your book will need a barcode.
 All distribution warehouses also require one.

 If you are bypassing the distribution chain by selling your book privately, or if you are publishing an ebook, then a barcode is not necessary.
 Selling through some informal channels may require that you have one, so it’s best to check this beforehand, especially if you are printing large quantities of your book.
 Smaller quantities are less problematic: should you later require a barcode for your book, you can apply barcode stickers to the back cover.

 The cost for a single barcode (ISBN or EAN) is R250.
 Discounted pricing is offered on bulk barcode orders.

-Once you have an ISBN number, you can order your barcode online here.
+Once you have an ISBN number, you can order your barcode online.
 Your barcode will be emailed to you within 1-2 business days from date of application and proof of payment.

 We can supply a barcode to anyone with an ISBN number, regardless of the country in which the book is being published.
-However, you must apply for your ISBN in the country of publication or in which you will be conducting your publishing operations.
+However, you must apply for your ISBN in the country from which you will be conducting your publishing operations.

 NOTE: We also supply barcodes for 13-digit EAN.
 An EAN is used on products that are NOT books (e.g. music CDs, DVDs, games)